shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

 composer install -o
 ```

+!!! note
-***Note:** During composer installation there will be installed 3-rd party software as dependencies of Shopsys Framework with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)*
+    During composer installation there will be installed 3-rd party software as dependencies of Shopsys Framework with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)

 Composer will prompt you to set parameters ([description of parameters](application-configuration.md)).
 The default parameters suggested by composer are currently set for application running in Docker so you can just use these.